Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Fix Thaumcraft Aspect icons on tooltips rendering in the wrong spot in some situations (Thaumcraft Fix).
 - Fix the Twilight Forest portal sometimes breaking when generated (Twilight Forest - Deforestation Edition).
 - Fix AbyssalCraft Engraving plates being stackable, causing them to consume durability from every item in the stack.
+- Remove a recipe that clears NBT from the Phantom Connector, as it served no purpose and could clear the Omniwand when inside.

 ## Balance Adjustments: